davidebelcastro-sig/BrainCancerSegmentation-Classification/README.md

 ## Brain Cancer Segmentation
-> Thesis project for the BSc in Computer Science at La Sapienza University of Rome.
+> Computer Vision project for the BSc in Computer Science at La Sapienza University of Rome.

 ### Requirements
 Dependecies used for the Segmentation: